takenet/blip-docs/source/includes/en/_introduction.md

 Welcome to **BLiP Docs**😊!

-In this documentation, you will be introduced to the most important platform's concepts so you can explore all the power of BLiP!

 The main goal of **BLiP Docs** is to provide **technical development knowledge** on the BLiP platform and present various **code samples**.
+These are the minimum necessary concepts for who wants to explore all power of BLiP.

 <aside class="notice">
 If you are <b>not</b> interested in technical programming information, please access <a href="https://help.blip.ai">BLiP's Help Center</a>.